PataphysicalSociety/soupault.app/site/reference-manual.md

 #### Excluding sections or pages

-It’s also possible to explicitly exclude pages or sections.
+It is also possible to explicitly exclude pages or sections.

 ```toml
 [widgets.toc]